RouninMedia/comments-for-json/README.md

-# Symbol-prefixed Comments for JSON
+# Character-prefixed Comments for JSON
-An approach which enables *symbol-prefixed comments* to be included in `JSON` data and then removed before the `JSON` data is parsed or processed.
+An approach which enables *character-prefixed comments* to be included in `JSON` data and then removed before the `JSON` data is parsed or processed.

 _______